Who can access your data?

 - For our production environment we use Amazon's Linux Image.

-- New BlueConic releases (currently every 2 months) are deployed on the On Demand environment within a maximum of 3 weeks after release.
+- New BlueConic releases (currently every quarter) are deployed on the On-Demand environment within a maximum of 3 weeks after release.

 Who can access the Management UI?